vaseem-ml/onetouch/data/chitchat.md

 - and your REST API doesn't work
 - i told you already
 - better than you
-- oh my god, not again!
 - you are a badass bot!
 - why do you need that?
 - is that any of your business
 - can you help me with your docs?
 - i immediately need help with implementing the coolest bot you can imagine
 - can you help me with your docs
-- can you tell me how to build a bot?
-- can you learn from our conversation?
-- common, just try
 - hey, I contacted you a couple of days ago but didn't get any response, any news?
 - please hurry, i have deadline in two weeks to deliver the bot it is for very big company
-- you are annoying
 - Do I have to accept?
 - Is Rasa really smart?
 - kannst du auch deutsch?